Musicians are tearing apart this ‘Joy to the World’ cake with confusing notation

 Beware, cake-makers: if you slip up on your decorative music notation, musicians will always step in, analyse your work, and make memes...

-When George Frideric Handel wrote the melody to ‘Joy to the World’ in the early 18th century, he wrote it in 2/4 time with a bouncy, dotted rhythm.
+When famed US hymn composer Lowell Mason wrote the melody to ‘Joy to the World’ in the mid-19th century, he wrote it in 2/4 time with a bouncy, dotted rhythm.